Are You Suffering from Hot Flashes?

 Are you finding yourself increasingly suffering from hot flashes?
 Does your face get red and flushed?
 Do you sweat suddenly and profusely for no apparent reason?
-If so, then there is very good chance that you are entering the menopause.
+If so, then there is a very good chance that you are entering the menopause.
 Hot flashes are the most common symptom of menopause with almost 70% of perimenopausal women and almost all menopausal women experience them.

 It is not clear what exactly causes hot flashes, but there are strong indications that it is linked to changes in circulation causing blood vessels near the skin to dilate.
 Hot flashes are often accompanied by night sweats making it difficult and/or uncomfortable to sleep.

-How Long Will Hot Flushes Last?
+How Long Will Hot Flashes Last?

 There is no set time frame when a woman is going to experience hot flashes.
 Some women only have them for a short period in the early stages of menopause while other women will experience them for the duration of their menopause.
 It is even possible for them to last for the remainder of the woman’s life.
 However, the severity of these hot flashes usually lessen over time.